Some people who pay for everything and qualify for

 Apparently, the problem was Varadkar’s ‘other people’ en masse—the ones who . . . er . . . um . . . can’t be named, the unspeakable people who live in places like Ballymun flats.

-The Irish solution to that particular Irish problem is to hide small numbers of public housing units inside much bigger developments of privately purchased housing, where they’ll hardly be noticed.
+The Irish solution to that particular Irish problem was to hide small numbers of public housing units inside much bigger developments of privately purchased housing, where they’ll hardly be noticed.
 Importantly, however, the developers who were to deliver that ‘integrated’ housing are allowed to weasel out of their obligations to build public housing units by promising a public swimming pool, for instance, that never comes.

 And if they do honour their contract and deliver a few units of public housing, it turns out that ‘the people who pay for everything’ aren’t best pleased that the unspeakable people have invaded their neighbourhood.
-In the Marianella complex in Rathgar, for instance, public tenants are not allowed to use the property’s meeting rooms, roof terrace, or gym (even if they offer to pay).
+In the Marianella complex in Rathgar, for instance, public tenants are not allowed to use the meeting rooms, roof terrace, or gym (even if they offer to pay).
 They aren’t allowed to have pets, even though ‘private’ residents can and do.
 And they aren’t allowed to attend residents’ meetings.

 So, if we’re not going to build the so-called ‘ghettos of the future’, full of the unspeakable people, and if the people who allegedly ‘pay for everything’ don’t want to live next door to the unspeakable people, and if the Government continues to refuse to accept responsibility for anything because the market is going to solve the problem, and if the developers can weasel out of their obligations to house some unspeakable people—where do the unspeakable people go?
 They go onto endless housing lists, into the ravenous maw of the private rental market and, for the most vulnerable, into homelessness.